Skip to content

 ]

-You must explicitly list out all workflows that you want registered if you stay with a single workflow.py file format.
+You must explicitly list all workflows you want registered if you stick with a single workflow.py file format.

 in a workflows module

-As your app grows, you may want to store your workflows in separate scripts or submodules.
-You can do this by deleting the workflows.py and replacing it with a folder named workflows that has the following organization:
+As your app expands, you might want to store your workflows in separate scripts or submodules.
+You can do this by replacing the workflows.py file with a workflows folder with the following structure:

 example_app